Search

 • Social Media Reactions

-• Brand Impact
+• Impact on iVision Tech

-Macron's 'Top Gun' shades win the internet as leaders wrangle over Greenland
+Macron's 'Top Gun' shades charm internet as leaders wrangle over Greenland

-DAVOS, Switzerland, Jan 21 (Reuters) - Emmanuel Macron's aviator sunglasses have caught the eye, with social media users debating his choice of a "Top Gun" look as he criticised U.S. President Donald Trump over Greenland during his speech in Davos.
+DAVOS, Switzerland, Jan 21 (Reuters) - French President Emmanuel Macron's aviator sunglasses have caught the eye, with social media users debating his choice of a "Top Gun" look as he criticised U.S. President Donald Trump over Greenland during his speech in Davos.

 Social Media Reactions

-Memes, comments and speculation over Macron's appearance surged on social media after his speech, with some supporters praising his look and opponents dismissing it as bombastic or speculating about his health.
+Memes, comments and speculation over his appearance surged on social media, with some supporters praising him for his "Top Gun" look while opponents dismissed it as bombastic or speculated about his health.

-One meme, with the headline "Duel in Davos," was styled like a Top Gun parody, with Macron and Trump looking at each other, both wearing military-style flight suits, and Macron, looking very small next to Trump, sporting oversized aviator sunglasses.
+One meme, with the headline "Duel in Davos," was styled like a Top Gun parody, with Macron and Trump eyeballing each other, both wearing military-style flight suits, and Macron, looking very small next to Trump, sporting oversized aviator sunglasses.

 References to the 1986 movie starring Tom Cruise were ubiquitous.